 IceRiver ALEO AE1 Lite Overview

-Compact and designed for the zkSNARK algorithm, this April 2025 release focuses on Aleo.
-Expect about 300 MH/s at 500 W for around 1.67 J/MH, with a quiet 45 dB acoustic profile and entry pricing near $1,899.
+Designed for the zkSNARK algorithm, this April 2025 release focuses on Aleo mining.
+It is rated at about 300 MH/s with power draw around 500 W (about 1.67 J/MH).
+Noise is described as roughly 45 dB, with typical entry pricing around $1,899.

 Key Specs: IceRiver ALEO AE1 Lite